fnord12/script.openviewselectdialog/README.md

 # script.openviewselectdialog
 For use with Confnordance skin.
-Opens a dialog for View select.
+Opens a dialog for View select instead of having to click to cycle through each option.